silencd/MQFramework/README.md

 # MQFramework
-Simple PHP Framework to Learn MVC
+A Simple PHP Framework to Learn MVC